algolia/instantsearch/docgen/src/widgets.md

 ## Introduction to widgets

 In InstantSearch.js, widgets are the building blocks of search UI.
-They

 In order to make your work efficient, InstantSearch.js it comes with a set of 18 widgets factories, functions that create widget instances.
 Each one